Friday, February 21, 2025

 The Alliance Colony: Jewish Farming in Southern New Jersey

-Patricia Chappine, Stockton University [email protected]
+Patricia Chappine, Stockton University

-Examining Liminal Spaces and Lived Religion in Southern Appalachia
+Wet With the Dew of Heaven: Examining Liminal Spaces and Lived Religion in Southern Appalachia

-Christopher Adkins, University of South Florida [email protected]
+Christopher Adkins, University of South Florida

 Panel 1B: Beyond Misinterpretations of Latin America